nkosanamolefe/data-visualization/Customer churn/README.md

-# Customer Churn Analysis in Power BI
+# Analyzing Customer Churn in Power BI

 ## Analysis Goal

- Analyze customer churn data to understand why customers are leaving and identify strategies to reduce churn rates for Databel, a telecom company.
+Analyze customer churn data to understand why customers are leaving and identify strategies to reduce churn rates for Databel, a fictitious Telecom company.

+## Data check
+Created two measure (# of Customers and # of Unique Customers) to check if the count of customer Ids is equal to the count of unique customer Ids.
+To prevent double-counting cost, incase ther are dublicate rows.

-## Tools
+## Exploratory Analysis

-**Power BI** - DAX

-## Questions/ Objective
+## Questions / Objective

 ## Summary of Findings